pinting/oraculum/README.md

 **Joins:** Any entry may be grown by any number of joins, in all four types.
-The target has to be a foreign key neighbour of the entry as it now stands and that settles the `ON` columns outright - they are read off the foreign key rather than chosen.
+The target has to be a foreign key neighbour of the entry as it now stands and that settles the `ON` columns outright, since they are read off the foreign key.

 ```sql
 SELECT email, title FROM users INNER JOIN posts ON users.id = posts.user_id;